IRA Contribution Limits

 In that case, it may be better for the account holder to apply the excess contributions to the next tax year and pay the 6% tax rate.

-Be sure to include your financial advisor along the operation of your IRA.
+Be sure to include your financial advisor in the operation of your IRA.
 This will help you avoid excess contributions and any other action that might go against IRS rules.
-It will also enable you make the best decisions that will maximize the benefits you derive from your IRA.
+It will also enable you to make the best decisions that will maximize the benefits you derive from your IRA.